Dr. John J. Quinn

 In this course, students learn the fundamentals concerning the rise of international economic cooperation and conflict.
 Thus we have an overlapping historical and theoretical approach to this sub-field of International Relations, though with a strong overlap with Comparative Politics.
 We shall examine the rise of international economic institutions and norm as well as some current international economic concerns through three primary theoretical prisms: Liberal, Realist, and Marxist (and their associated schools of thought).
 At the end of the course, students should understand the rise of international trade and financial institutions, the current state of such institutions, their evolving nature, and the basics of the three paradigms which seek to explain these phenomena.

-Other readings may be posted on my door and in the reserve library, but such assignments will be announced in class.
+Other readings will be posted on blackboard.
 It is also strongly recommended that students begin to read such periodicals as The Financial Times, The Economist, the Wall Street Journal, or the New York Times.
 This will help you understand current events for IPE as well as generate ideas for the paper.

 During the course, there will be three major exams (including the final) as well as one paper.
 Each student is responsible for bringing a blue book on the day of the exam, including the final exam.
 Each exam counts for 100 points and the paper counts for 150 points as well.
 Attendance and participation will be used to decide the remaining 50 points for the course.
 Perfect attendance without any participation will merit a middle C (75%).
 Good participation and comments reflect that students have read and have an initial understanding of the materials.
 Should it become clear that students have not been reading the assigned readings prior to class, a regime of pop quizzes will be instituted and used to calculate the participation grade.